giosil/wxdsb/README_docker.md

 Suppose the name of the image is *wxdsb*.
 In `k8s` folder do the following:

 - `kubectl apply -f wxdsb-pod.yaml` - Create pod by manifest

+or

+- `kubectl run wxdsb --image=wxdsb:latest` - Run pod from an image

+To manage pod:

 - `kubectl get pods` - To view pods
 - `kubectl get events` - To view events in case of debug
 - `kubectl logs -f wxdsb` - To view and follow the logs of pod